asyncapi/website/pages/docs/tutorials/getting-started/request-reply.md

 </CodeBlock>

 ## Dynamic Reply Address

-While in the [above section](#static-response-channel) you know the address of the response channel, sometimes, you do not know where the reply needs to be sent at the time of design or compile time.
-Instead the address of the response channel is determined dynamically at runtime.
+Sometimes, you do not know where the reply needs to be sent at the time of design or compile time.
+Instead the address of the reply is determined dynamically at runtime.

-Here's how you can implement request/reply while dynamically determining the reply channel:
+In the below example, when you don't know the address or the reply channel at the design time, you can set the `address` property to `null` or you can choose to omit `address` field entirely.
+You can use the `Operation Reply Address` object to define reply address using a runtime expression.
+You can describe that `requester` specifies where `replier` delivers reply, where is the address located, in what part of the request.

+In this case, we use `$message.header#/replyTo` as the value of the `location` property which is a runtime expression and determines that reply address is located in the header of the request, under `replyTo` field.

 <CodeBlock highlightedLines={[13,14,15,16,22,23,24,25,26,27,30,31,32,33,34,35]}>
 {`asyncapi: 3.0.0
 info: